GlobalFishingWatch/frontend/README.md

-This monorepo hosts packages and applications of the global-fishing-watch ecosystem.
+This monorepo hosts frontend packages and applications of the <a href="globalfishingwatch.org/">GlobalFishingWatch</a> ecosystem.

 ## Packages